 Course Requirements Checklist

-The student will post a minimum 400-word thread to the forum topic presented for the assigned module/week.
-In the following module/week, the student will reply to the threads of at least 2 classmates using at least 200 words for each response to complete the discussion for the topic of the previous module/week.
-Discussion Board Forum assignments are required in every module/week.
+The student will post a minimum 400-word Discussion Thread to the topic presented for the assigned Module: Week.
+In the following Module: Week, the student will reply to the threads of at least 2 classmates using at least 200 words for each response to complete the discussion for the topic of the previous Module: Week.
+Discussion assignments are required in every Module: Week.
+(MLO: A)

-The Weekly Schedule and Finances Evaluation will consist of 3 parts, submitted as a whole.
+The Weekly Schedule and Finances Evaluation Assignment will consist of 3 elements, submitted as a whole.
 The student is required to create a document of his/her current schedule and summarize it.
 Based on his/her current schedule and a summary, the student will then create another “proposed schedule”, marking the changes that need to be made.
+(MLO: D).

-The Final Exam will cover the Reading & Study material for the entire course.
-The exam consists of 5 questions which the student will answer in essay form of 400–500 words each.
-The student will have 2 hours to complete the exam.
+The Quiz: Comprehensive Essay Assessment will cover the Reading & Study material for the entire course.
+The quiz consists of 5 questions which the student will answer in essay form of 400–500 words each.
+The student will have 2 hours to complete the quiz.